-Confused about your new mama wardrobe, especially as you get ready to head back to work?
+Confused about your new mama wardrobe and what clothes to wear, especially as you get ready to head back to work?
 I’m delighted to be joined today by Lani Inlander, personal stylist at Real Life Style, to help you answer that tricky question: to buy or not to buy?
-Read her great fashion insights here:
+She first published this advice a few years ago, but particularly given COVID has updated her thoughts for us today.
+Read her great fashion insights here.

 Five Tips for Shopping While In Between Sizes